SergiusTheBest/kmtest/README.md

 - [Version history](#version-history)

 # Introduction
 There is a lack of unit testing frameworks that work in OS kernel.
-This library closes that gap.
+This library closes that gap and is targeted for windows driver developers.

 ## Features
 - designed for testing kernel-mode code